mrocklin/thesis/sympy.md

 x = Symbol('x')   # 'x' is a Python string
 ~~~~~~~~~~

-Compound terms are also instantiated as Python objects which contain SymPy terms as children
+Compound terms are also instantiated as Python objects.
+These contain SymPy terms as children.

 ~~~~~~~~~~Python
 y = Add(x, 1)
 z = Mul(3, Add(x, 5), Log(y))
 ~~~~~~~~~~

-Every term can be fully described by its type and its children which are stored as an instance variable, `.args`
+Every term can be fully described by its operation, stored as the type, and its children, stored as the instance variable `.args`

 ~~~~~~~~~~Python
 >>> type(y)